sunfounder/picar-x/docs/source/ezblock_ultrasonic.rst

 .. image:: img/block/sp210512_114916.png

-Click the Create variable button on the Variables category to create a variable named distance.
+Click the Create variable button on the Variables category to create a variable named distance.

 .. image:: img/block/sp210512_114945.png